Replace tree

 Sometimes, you want a more exhaustive search:

-Then, you can hit ctrls, which does a :total_search and ensures the whole tree is searched and all matches are displayed.
+Then, you can hit ctrls, which calls :search_again and ensures the whole tree is searched and all matches are displayed.

 The downside is it takes time and the most relevant matches may be hard to find among hundred of less relevant ones which wouldn't be shown otherwise.